nipil/dedicated-server-availability-watcher/README.md

 Test the provider by listing its inventory.

+## email-smtp

+You will first need to :

+- define an ENV `EMAIL_FROM` variable (account's email)
+- define an ENV `EMAIL_TO` variable (where you want the email notifications to go)
+- define an ENV `EMAIL_SMTP_HOST` variable (DNS hostname for your provider SMTP relay)
+- define an ENV `EMAIL_SMTP_PORT` variable (`465` for native TLS, `587` for Submission over STARTTLS, same for `25`)
+- define an ENV `EMAIL_SMTP_USER` variable (which usually is your authenticated user account from your provider)
+- define an ENV `EMAIL_SMTP_PASSWORD` variable (which holds the secret for the authentication method)

+You can finally test it using :

+    dedicated-server-availability-watcher notifier test email-smtp

+If everything is set up correctly (and your provider does not do stupid antispam stuff) then you should receive a dummy email from your program.

 ## email-sendmail

 First of all, we use `msmtp` as `sendmail` provider.
 See the [documentation](https://marlam.de/msmtp/documentation/) for anything related.
-How to send email using `msmtp` it outside of the scope of this document and project.
+How to send email using `msmtp` is outside the scope of this document and project.

 You will first need to :